NYC Grand Larceny by Embezzlement Lawyers

 Another important aspect of the crime is the intention behind it.
 To have committed any kind of grand larceny, embezzlement-related or otherwise, your intention must have been the owner’s permanent deprivation of their property.
 If the item was borrowed with an intent to return, or you took it by accident, you’d have a defense if brought up on grand larceny charges.

 Legal guidance is essential when dealing with any kind of white collar crime.
 The lawyers at Spodek Law Group have spent years studying and practicing criminal law.
-They can help you examine your options and get the best deal possible.
+They can help you examine your options and get the deal possible.

 Mar 31, 2020